Opel Rekord: Other markets

 The Rekord C was built as Chevrolet Opala and Comodoro in Brazil from 1968 onward, available in saloon, coupé and estate forms and featuring either Chevrolet's 2.5 L four, 3.8 L inline-six or 4.1 L inline-six.
 These models received several facelifts and remained in production until about 1992.

 A Rekord C coupé was locally built in South Africa as a Ranger SS during the 1970s.

-Prices in Germany (1966): DM 7,630 to 9,560; Sprint (1967): DM 9,775.